AlgoMaster Logo

 Building a Cost Dashboard

-Logging costs is useless if you never look at the data.
-Let's build a simple dashboard that answers the three questions every team needs: how much are we spending per query, per feature, and per day?
+Logging costs without reviewing them solves nothing.
+A small dashboard answers the recurring questions: how much are we spending per query, per feature, per user, and per day?

 main.py